Share this

 The second step is to create a source lookup table that has all the customer records from your source tables.

-The final step is to simply take records that have the same (or in some cases, similar) match keys and generate a unique customer identifier for that matching group of customer records in your company level.
+The final step is to take records that have the same (or, in some cases, similar) match keys and generate a unique customer identifier for that matching group of customer records at your company level.
 I call this a Customer ID.
-Each customer ID that is generated can be used to link the customer sources together going forward.
-What this looks like in practice is described in my blog about first-party data strategy at the header ‘using first-party data in a CDP’.
+The generated customer ID can be used to link the customer sources together going forward.
+This blog about first-party data strategy describes what this looks like in practice.

 Here's an ERD for what the process can look like in a sample Implementation: